grafana/agent/docs/sources/about.md

 | Static mode Kubernetes operator | Beta |
 | Flow mode | Stable |

-## Choosing which variant of Grafana Agent to run
+## Choose which variant of Grafana Agent to run

-This section describes how to choose which variant of Grafana Agent to run.

-> **NOTE**: You do not have to pick just one; it is possible to mix-and-match
+> **NOTE**: You do not have to pick just variant; it is possible to
-> installations of Grafana Agent.
+> mix-and-match installations of Grafana Agent.

 ### Static mode